Supreme court: South Africa

-Soviet-model jurisdictions
+Communist state jurisdictions

-In most nations with constitutions modelled after the Soviet Union, the legislature was given the power of being the court of last resort.
+In communist states, the supreme state organ of power (SSOP), as the sole repository of unified state power, holds ultimate judicial and interpretive authority alongside its permanent organ.
+It delegates adjudication powers to a specialized organ known as the supreme judicial organ.
+However, the SJO remains structurally and politically subservient to the SSOP, which retains the power to issue binding legal interpretations and overrule judicial practice.

 People's Republic of China

 In the judicial system of mainland China the highest court of appeal is the Supreme People's Court.
 This supervises the administration of justice by all subordinate "local" and "special" people's courts, and is the court of last resort for the whole People's Republic of China, except for Macau and Hong Kong.

-The final power to interpret the law is vested in the Standing Committee of the National People's Congress (NPCSC).
+The final power to interpret the law is vested in the Standing Committee, the permanent organ of the National People's Congress.
 This power includes the power to interpret the basic laws of Hong Kong and Macau, the constitutional documents of the two special administrative regions which are British-based common law and Portuguese-based civil law jurisdictions respectively.
 This power is a legislative power and not a judicial one in that an interpretation by the NPCSC does not affect cases which have already been decided.